May 2, 2017

 Following a highly competitive application process, SchoolHack Solutions is joining eight of the "hottest" edtech companies from around the world to focus on our innovative technologies in order to transform learning and increase achievement in schools both here and abroad.

 "LearnLaunch is dedicated to connecting, supporting, and growing the education technology ecosystem to drive innovation and transform learning.
-We are a vibrant community, delivering educational events, a selective accelerator program and a collaborative co-working space.
-We are based in Boston, a world education hub."
+We are a vibrant community, delivering educational events, a selective accelerator program and a collaborative co-working space."

 April 20, 2017